Alex Verdugo Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 10.7 strikeouts per nine innings put together by the Twins pitching staff leads MLB.
+- The Twins pitching staff is No. 1 in MLB with a collective 10.4 strikeouts per nine innings.

-- The Twins have a 2.62 team ERA that ranks first among all MLB pitching staffs.
+- The Twins' 2.70 team ERA ranks second across all league pitching staffs.

-- The Twins rank 12th in baseball in home runs surrendered (19 total, 1.1 per game).
+- Twins pitchers combine to rank 11th in baseball in home runs given up (20 total, 1.1 per game).

-- Ryan (3-0) gets the starting nod for the Twins in his fourth start of the season.
-He's put together a 2.84 ERA in 19 2/3 innings pitched, with 26 strikeouts.
+- Maeda (0-2) pitches for the Twins to make his third start of the season.

-- His last appearance came on Thursday against the New York Yankees, when the right-hander tossed seven innings, surrendering one earned run while giving up three hits.
+- His most recent appearance was out of the bullpen on Saturday when the right-hander threw 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.